Skip to content

 output=name [required]

-Output grid of cell sizes
+Output raster of cell areas

 units=string [required]

-Units for output areas
+Units for output cell areas

-Allowed values: m2, km2
+Allowed values: m2, km2, ha, acres, mi2

 --overwrite